AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Stages and Maps/__General structure draft__.md

 # Shops

-After each aforementioned Map (node on fig. 2) there will be a specific shop available in which player will be able to buy specified items, upgrades, abilities, bonuses and/or weapons with a specified [[Ideas|currency]].
+After each aforementioned Map (node on fig. 2) there will be a specific shop available in which player will be able to buy specified items, upgrades, abilities, bonuses and/or weapons with a specified [[__Currencies ideas__|currency]].

 # Story relations